eclipse-sumo/sumo/docs/web/docs/Installing/Linux_Build.md

 ```

 The clang-debug-build will detect memory leaks (among other things)
-If the errors are reported as
+If the errors are reported with cryptic hexadecimal numbers as

 ```
 Indirect leak of 72 byte(s) in 1 object(s) allocated from:
     #0 0xa4ee2d  (.../sumo/bin/netconvertD+0xa4ee2d)
 ```

-Set, the following environment variable to pinot at the llvm-symoblizer executable:
+set the following environment variable to point to the llvm-symbolizer executable:
 `export ASAN_SYMBOLIZER_PATH=/usr/bin/llvm-symbolizer` before running the executable.

 ## Installing the SUMO binaries